Physics-informed operator flows and observables: Operator PIRGs and their properties

 The subscript $_\phi$ indicates the underlying Legendre transform with respect to $J_\phi$ as well as the additional terms in \labelcref{eq:OExpZFull}, sourced by the possible $J_{\cal O}$-dependence of $\hat\phi$.
 Importantly, the effective action $\Gamma_\phi[\phi,J_{\cal O}]$ satisfies the generalised flow equation \labelcref{eq:GenFlow}.
 This follows by taking a $t$-derivative of \labelcref{eq:GammaIntegralO} and using the $t$-independence of $\hat{\cal O}$, see \labelcref{eq:ONotDep}.
 The flow of the correlator ${\cal O}_\phi$ is given by (minus) the $J_{\cal O}$-derivative of the generalised flow as the derivatives with respect to $t$ and $J_{\cal O}$ commute,

 and $\partial_t \Gamma_\phi$ is given by \labelcref{eq:GenFlow}.
 We are led to

 In \labelcref{eq:GenFlowOp} we dropped the subscript ${}_\phi$ in the propagators and the cutoff function for better readability.
 We also dropped the arguments $\phi, J_{\cal O}^{\ }$ of the functionals in \labelcref{eq:GenFlowOp}. \Cref{eq:GenFlowOp} constitutes the generalised flow equation for operators, and is a main result of this work.
+Its schematic visualisation is provided in \Cref{fig:SchematicPics2}, including further explanations.
+The figure is the analogue to the illustration of the underlying PIRG pair in \Cref{fig:SchematicPics}.

 We shall see, that the set of operators that satisfy \labelcref{eq:GenFlowOpFphi} includes all order correlation functions of $\hat\varphi$ (at $k=0)$, and hence spans the complete set of operators in the given QFT.
 In \Cref{sec:Integrability} we also show, that this set even directly includes the correlation functions ${\cal O}=\langle \hat{\cal O}[\hat\varphi]\rangle$.
 We close this Section with a few final remarks: